America’s political parties are overdue for a major realignment. They have undergone six historical phases in the nation’s history.

 - The Fifth Political Party System, from 1932 to 1968 (36 years), was dominated on the national level by the Democratic Party New Deal Coalition, except for the election of the non-partisan national hero, Gen. Dwight Eisenhower, in 1952 and 1956, combined with closely contested Congressional elections until the Democratic landslide of 1958.

-- Era of Divided Government (1968-2016, or 48 years): Despite a succession of Republican presidents (Nixon, Ford, Reagan, Bush 41, and Bush 43), none had the coattails to bring fully Republican Congresses to power with them.
-Congress remained in solidly Democratic hands until 1994.
+- An Era of Divided Government (1968-2016, or 48 years): Despite a succession of Republican presidents (Nixon, Ford, Reagan, Bush 41, and Bush 43), none had the coattails to bring fully Republican Congresses to power with them.
+The House of Representatives remained in solidly Democratic hands until 1994.
 Then, following the narrow election of Democrat Bill Clinton, Republicans took control of the House of Representatives for the first time since 1946.
 Bush 43 endured an almost evenly divided Congress.
-After just two years in office, Barack Obama lost his Democratic majority in Congress in 2010.
+Then, in 2006, Democrats swept congressional elections and took full control of both the House and the Senate.
+This Democratic congressional dominance continued for four years, through the first two years of Barack Obama’s presidency, allowing him to achieve major accomplishments in his first two years.
+Then, in a backlash against the Obama presidency, in 2010, his party lost 63 seats in the House in 2010, and their majority, and barely maintained a 51-seat majority in the Senate.
+Four years later, in 2014, Republicans made sweeping gains in both the House and the Senate, controlling both chambers.

 - What’s Next?
-If the previous systems lasted a minimum of 26 years and a maximum of 42 years, we may be due for a major realignment.
-With white males and conservative evangelicals representing a declining number of voters, the Republican Party will clearly have to build new coalitions if it hopes to win national elections in the future.
-This means, in order to survive as a national party, it will have to reach a compromise on immigration and strengthen appeals to Hispanics, African Americans and female voters.
-Democrats may, on the surface, seem to have more reliable voting coalitions of women and minority voters.
-But identity politics — voting on the basis of gender, ethnicity and race — may not prove to be sustainable in elections if Republicans can put forth female candidates to neutralize women’s issues, and minority candidates to neutralize immigration and racial voting.
+If the previous systems lasted a minimum of 26 years and a maximum of 42 years, we are due for a major party realignment.
+With white males and conservative evangelicals representing declining blocks of voters, the Republican Party will clearly have to build new coalitions if it hopes to win national elections in the future.
+This could mean, in order to survive as a national party, it will have to reach a compromise on immigration and strengthen appeals to Hispanics, African Americans, non-religious and female voters.
+In the short run, this could infuriate their white male base, who feel abandoned and resentful of new cultural norms.
+Democrats may be able to win a national election or two with appeals to identity politics — voting on the basis of gender, ethnicity and race — but it is probably not a sustainable strategy if Republicans recognize they must put forth female candidates (such as Nikki Haley) to neutralize women’s issues, and minority candidates to neutralize immigration and racial voting.
+Identity politics eventually create resentments because Americans like to judge people as individuals.
+Identity politics eventually produces the non-partisan retort, “I’m not opposed to women or African American leaders, I’m just opposed to this woman (Hillary Clinton/Nikki Haley) or this African American (Barack Obama/Ben Carson).”

-- As I predicted earlier, America is ripe for a one-term presidency.
+- America is ripe for a one-term presidency.
 We haven’t had one for 24 years (1988-1992), the longest period in presidential history.